 When buying muslin you may get off-grain fabric – with inexpensive muslin this is a big problem.
 Check the grain and ensure it is of perfect grain and then only buy.
-Check out the post on checking grainlines of fabric for more details.
-It has a plain weave with very visible yarns crisscrossing each other and so very easy to know the grain
+It has a plain weave with very visible yarns crisscrossing each other and so it is very easy to know the grain of muslin fabric.

 How to sew with Muslin

 Muslin is sewn as you sew any woven fabric – Use a small sharp needle to sew – use needle sizes 75/11 and 90/14.
 On fine muslin, a large needle will leave visible holes.
 You can use a standard straight seam with a medium stitch length (2.5) for sewing muslin.